-Family, friends remembering Galen Young
+Family, friends remembering Galen Young after car crashes into house

-MEMPHIS, Tenn. — Family and friends across the Mid-South are remembering Galen Young, a high school and professional basketball standout who was killed inside a home.
+MEMPHIS, Tenn. — Family and friends across the Mid-South are remembering Galen Young, a high school and professional basketball standout who was killed when a car crashed into a home in southwest Memphis.

-Memphis police say a car crashed into a home on Horn Lake Road early Saturday morning, striking and killing Young.
+Memphis police say a car crashed into a home on Horn Lake Road early Saturday morning, striking and killing the 45-year-old Young, who was inside.
 Everyone said they are still trying to process the entire situation.

-Family and friends told WREG-TV, Young was inside his mother’s house when this happened and they all feel this could have been completely avoided.

 “It doesn’t look real when you go to the scene and look at it and think how could someone cross from this side of the street all the way over and get up into someone’s home.
 But it happened.
-It happened that way,” said Bryant Basemore, who was a close friend of Galen Young.
+It happened that way,” said former Lane College Head Basketball Coach Bryant Basemore, who was a close friend of Young.

-Former Lane College Head Basketball Coach Bryant Basemore remembers his close friend and colleague, 45-year-old Galen Young.

-Memphis Police say Young was killed while inside a home on Horn Lake Road early Saturday morning when a vehicle crashed into the house.
 Basemore says Young leaves behind two twin boys.

 Family and friends say the home Young was killed in was his mother’s.